 One thing that I enjoy about blogging on Venezuelan politics is that sometimes I write something that might seem to strain belief, and within a few days events manage to confirm my prediction or comment.
-A couple of days ago I discussed in which aspects chavismo could be assimilated to your average fundamentalist cult.
+A couple of days ago I discussed which aspects chavismo could be assimilated to your average fundamentalist cult.
 Well, today from the home page of aporrea we get this lovely picture.

 I will be the amateur deconstructionist here.